This post may contain affiliate links. Read the full disclosure for more information.

 In the days following my miscarriage, my friend’s mom delivered a gorgeous rose bush to me.
 The following year, on the anniversary of my miscarriage, my mom bought me another rose bush.
 When I look outside and see them, blooming with gorgeous flowers, I can’t help but think of my baby.
 The plants continue to grow and remind me of the beauty my baby brought to me, through the kicks and butterflies that only I ever felt.
 The simple gesture lives on, even years later.
 Each spring, I watch for my roses to bloom, as a sign that I’ve lived through another season of my life and once again, I’m stronger than I’d ever imagined.

 Miscarriage is one of the nastiest and most horrible experiences I’ve ever felt.
 It’s simply not fair, not predictable and not easy to recover from.
+Being there to listen and offer support for miscarriage moms is something that needs to be done more often.
 In sharing my story, I pray that other moms will find the strength to open up about their darkest hours and use that as a way to connect with other moms, who have also been there.